lbryio/lbry.tech/documents/resources/wallet-server.md

 The process is similar to an update, but causes the server to be down for much longer.

 #### Main database
-Holds the raw blockchain data and takes many hours (can take a day or two) to resync from scratch, so be sure to have a snapshot or try that last.
+Holds the raw blockchain data and takes several days to resync from scratch, so be sure to have a snapshot or try that last.

 ```
 docker pull lbry/wallet-server:latest-release